HSLdevcom/jore4-jore3-importer/README.md

 The import flow consists of the following steps:

 * The `prepareJore4ExportStep` step deletes the data found from the target tables.
+* The `exportTimingPlacesStep` step extracts unique Hastus place IDs from the scheduled stop points of the importer's database to the Jore 4 database.
 * The `exportScheduledStopPointsStep` step imports scheduled stop points from the importer's database to the Jore 4 database.
   See also: [the non-obvious assumptions](#scheduled-stop-points).
 * The `exportLinesStep` step imports lines from the importer's database to the Jore 4 database.